Code-Institute-Submissions/KitesurfingTechie-Kitesurfing-for-Beginners/README.md

 <li><a href="Win-a-free-lesson.html">Win a lesson</a></li>
     Win a Free Lesson - This page directs customers a feedback form, where when completed the customer is in with a chance to winning a free lesson.
 Whilst there is no backend functionalty, the customer will however be redirected to a new html page (free-lesson.html) which will confirm to the user that they have successfully completed the form.
 <li><a href="Booked.html">Thank you for booking</a></li>
-    This site appears here a customer makes a booking.
+    This site appears where a customer makes a booking.

 <li><a href="free-lesson.html">Thank you for completing the form</a></li>
-    This site appears here a customer makes a booking.
+    This site appears where a customer makes a form.

 <h1>Features</h1>
 Current Features